Jon English: 1980s: International success

+In 1984, English wrote the national anthem for Hutt River Province.

 English took on the role of Pirate King for the first time in the 1984 production of Gilbert and Sullivan's comic opera The Pirates of Penzance alongside June Bronhill and fellow actor/singer Simon Gallaher as Frederic.
 English estimates he has performed his favorite role of Pirate King over 1,000 times.
 He later took on other stage musicals, including Rasputin (1987) and Big River (1988), toured with various line-ups of the Foster Brothers and released Some People...
 (1983) produced by David Mackay, Dark Horses (1987) and The Busker (1988), with his best charting Australian single from these being "Some People (Have all the Fun)" which peaked at No.50 in 1983.
 During 1983–85, English won four Mo Awards with three consecutive 'Entertainer of the Year' awards and a further 'Male Vocal Performer' in 1985.

 In 1988, English collaborated on the song "You're Not Alone" which was The Australian Official Olympic Team Song.
 It peaked at number 23 on the ARIA Charts.

 1990s: All Together Now

 In 1990, English released Busking/Always the Busker but the album did not chart.
 In November 1990, "Love Has Power" was released as a single from his musical concept album, Paris.
-At the ARIA Music Awards of 1991, the album won the ARIA Award for Best Original Soundtrack, Cast or Show Album.
+At the ARIA Music Awards of 1991, the album won the ARIA Award for Best Original Soundtrack, Cast or Show Album..

 During 1991—93, English played the main role of Bobby Rivers in the TV sitcom All Together Now.
 His role of a faded one hit wonder rock star displayed his acting and comedy skills during 101 episodes.
 English returned to stage musicals to play roles in Simon Gallaher's production company Essgee Entertainment's trilogy of updated Gilbert and Sullivan works: Pirate King in The Pirates of Penzance (1994), Pooh-Bah in The Mikado (1995) and Dick Deadeye in H.M.S.
 Pinafore (1997).
 A performance of each production was broadcast on Australian TV, then released on VHS video and later on DVD.

 In 1995, Jon English, a portrait by artist Danelle Bergstrom, won the 'Packing Room Prize' in the Archibald Prize.